Near Acarlar in Selçuk, İzmir, Turkey

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Heroon of Androclos (a few steps from The So-Called House of Pleasure (within shouting distance of this marker); The Latrine (within shouting distance of this marker); The South Gate of the Agora (within shouting distance of this marker); Terrace House 2 (within shouting distance of this marker); The Celsus Library (within shouting distance of this marker); The Hellenistic Fountain and the Hexagon (within shouting distance of this marker); The Temple of Hadrian (within shouting distance of this marker).
+The Hellenistic Fountain and the Hexagon (a few steps from this marker); The Latrine (a few steps from this marker); The Temple of Hadrian (a few steps from this marker); Peristyle Courtyard of Dwelling Unit 6 (within shouting distance of this marker); The Heroon of Androclos (within shouting distance of this marker); The So-Called Alytarchs' StoaHadrian's Gate (within shouting distance of this marker); The So-Called House of Pleasure (within shouting distance of this marker).
 Touch for a list and map of all markers in Acarlar.